 Department Summary & Job Purpose:

-The Programs Assistant supports special events and programming for the professional and graduate education division.
-Supervised by the Program Coordinator, and working directly with the Program Directors and administrative staff, the person in this position is responsible for planning and coordinating administrative activities, providing support to students, faculty, and staff and ensuring smooth program operations during on-site classes, intensives, and other special programming.
+The Programs Assistant supports special events and programming for the Professional and Graduate Education (PaGE) division.
+Working directly with the Program Directors and administrative staff, the person in this position is responsible for planning and coordinating administrative activities, supporting students, faculty, and staff, and ensuring smooth program operations during on-site classes, intensives, and other special programming.
 We are currently seeking temporary support for our summer term (May-Aug).
 There may be some evenings and weekends necessary for special events.

 Core Job Duties and Responsibilities:

-- Provide general administrative support for the professional and graduate education program directors, faculty, and staff including, but not limited to: maintaining records, updating files, handling reimbursement requests, helping manage and clean up data, corresponding with faculty and students, reporting on the status of projects and tasks.
+- Provide general administrative support for the Professional and Graduate Education (PaGE) program directors, faculty, and staff including, but not limited to maintaining records, updating files, handling reimbursement requests, helping manage and clean up data, corresponding with faculty and students, and reporting on the status of projects and tasks.

 - Support program planning and preparation, and provide operational support for special events.

-- Coordinate with offices across campus (including IT Services, dining, and facilities and maintenance) to provide support for professional and graduate education programming.
+- Coordinate with offices across campus (including Library Information and Technology Services (LITS), dining, and facilities and maintenance) to support PaGE programming.

 - Be the go-to person for faculty and staff during events and while classes are in session, and bring in other administrative staff and college offices to support as necessary.

-Physical Demands: Light work: Exerting up to 20 pounds of force occasionally, and/or up to 10 pounds of force frequently, and/or a negligible amount of force constantly to move objects.
-Job may include the need to walk; stand; climb stairs; crouch, kneel or stoop; push, pull or carry light items;
+- Light work: Exerting up to 20 pounds of force occasionally, and/or up to 10 pounds of force frequently, and/or a negligible amount of force constantly to move objects

 Special Instructions for Applicants: